[Full Guide] How long do lithium batteries last?

 4. Is a LiFePO4 battery safer than a lithium-ion battery?

-Yes, lithium iron phosphate (LiFePO4 or LFP) batteries are considered safer than traditional lithium-ion (Li-ion) batteries.
+Yes, lithium iron phosphate (LiFePO4 or LFP) batteries are considered safer than conventional lithium-ion (Li-ion) batteries.
 This is due to their more stable chemistry, which makes them less prone to overheating, thermal runaway, and other safety issues.

 Part 6.
 Worth it itself the investment in Lithium-ion batteries?